 Kenya is an enchanting destination with an incredible amount to see.
-It’s not surprising that visitors would want to stay beyond the 90-day validity of their eVisa.
+It’s not surprising that visitors would want to stay beyond the 90-day limit of their eVisa.

 Thankfully, it’s possible to obtain a Kenya visa extension by applying at the Immigration Headquarters in Nairobi or at the Immigration Office in Mombasa.
-It is only possible to extend a kenya tourist visa once which means that 180 days is the maximum stay (90 days with the original visa plus another 90 with the extension).
+The Kenya tourist visa can be extended twice, the first time for 2 months and again for 3 months, bringing the total possible stay to 6 months (30 days with the original visa plus another 5 months with the extension).